 Dental emergencies are usually toothache or accidents that involve the teeth or mouth, bleeding, swelling, and infections.
-Whenever there is a dental emergency, it is better to seek the dentist to save the tooth or teeth and to prevent infections occurring or to become more serious.
+Whenever there is a dental emergency, it is better to seek Dr. Lee to save the tooth or teeth and to prevent infections occurring or to become more serious.

 What are the common dental emergencies reported?